dabrowski-adam/nt/content/NT—Assignment 1.md

 ##### IPv4 Protocol

-The fourth version of the Internet Protocol intendet for the Internet usage.
-The identification of hosts in IPv4 is based on IP addresses.
-Data is being transmitted as the standard datagrams.
-Using IPv4 is possible irrespective of the technology linking plug-in devices - telephone network, cable, radio telephone network etc. IPv4 is nowadays in a common use.
-There is also accessible the latest version - IPv6.
-IPv4 is described in IETF publication RFC 791 (September 1981), replacing an earlier definition (RFC 760, January 1980).
+The fourth, and the most widely used, version of the Internet Protocol (which provides a standard set of rules for communicating over the internet).
+The identification of hosts in IPv4 is based on 32-bit IP addresses, consisting of four octets, e.g. 111.222.333.444.
+Data is being transmitted as standard datagrams (or packets—consisting of a header and payload).
+Using IPv4 is possible irrespective of the technology linking plugged-in devices - telephone network, cable, radio telephone network etc. IPv4 is described in IETF publication RFC 791 (September 1981), replacing an earlier definition (RFC 760, January 1980).
+There is also available a newer version - IPv6, which uses 128-bit addresses.
 In the model TCP/IP the IPv4 protocol is in a layer of the Internet, for which the network layer corresponds in the OSI Model.

 ##### ISO/OSI Model

 OSI (Open Systems Interconnection) is reference model for how applications can communicate over a network.
 A reference model is a conceptual framework for understanding relationships.
-The purpose of the OSI reference model is invented mainly to guide vendors and developers so the digital communication products and software programs they create could interoperate.
-The fundamental assumption of the model is division of network systems into 7 layers cooperating with oneself in the closely determined way.
+The purpose of the OSI reference model is mainly to guide vendors and developers, so that the digital communication products and software programs they create can interoperate.
+The fundamental assumption of the model is division of network systems into 7 layers cooperating in a closely determined way.
 For the Internet there was formulated simplified TCP/IP model which has only 4 layers.

 ![ISO/OSI Model](http://nhprice.com/wp-content/uploads/2013/03/1-Tutorial-OSI-7-layer-model.jpg)